 What do people use FPGAs for?

-Field-Programmable Gate Arrays (FPGAs) are reprogrammable integrated circuits capable of adapting to various tasks by modifying their internal structure.
+Field-Programmable Gate Arrays (FPGAs) are integrated circuits, reprogrammable, and so capable of adapting to various tasks.
 Unlike conventional processors, they offer unique flexibility, enabling performance to be optimized for specific applications.

-Today, FPGAs play a crucial role in many industries.
-Their ability to rapidly process large quantities of data in parallel makes them indispensable tools in the face of the growing demands of modern technology.
+Today, FPGAs play an important role in many industries.
+Their ability to rapidly process large quantities of data in parallel makes them very powerful tools for modern technology.

 Technical characteristics of FPGAs